ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Similar to [replicated_deduplication_window](#replicated-deduplication-window), `replicated_deduplication_window_seconds` specifies how long to store hash sums of blocks for insert deduplication.
 Hash sums older than `replicated_deduplication_window_seconds` are removed from Zookeeper, even if they are less than ` replicated_deduplication_window`.

+## non_replicated_deduplication_window {#non-replicated-deduplication-window }

+The number of most recently inserted blocks for which should be stores hash sums to check for duplicates for non-replicated MergeTree tables.

+Possible values:

+-   Any positive integer.
+-   0 (disable deduplication).

+Default value: 0.

 ## old_parts_lifetime {#old-parts-lifetime}

 The time (in seconds) of storing inactive parts to protect against data loss during spontaneous server reboots.